kishanP2005-ship-IT/driverless-ev-campus-navigation/README.md

 It follows the path and avoids obstacles
 It stops at intersections for boarding
 It logs and sends real-time GPS data to Firebase for tracking
-Note: The app integration is still in progress, but Firebase data can be accessed for vehicle location.
+Note: The app integration is still under development, but Firebase data can be accessed for vehicle location.
 🚀 Further Improvements

 PID Control for Smoother Navigation: